5 Tips For Buying a Backpacking Tent

 Yes, there are a lot of reviews in the ether and in print.
 Some of those authors know what they’re talking about; many have little experience.
 Find sources you consider authoritative and read them for details you can’t glean by simply checking out a tent in a store, like how well it stands up to wind and rain, and whether it has a problem with condensation buildup.

-See my “Gear Review: The 5 Best Backpacking Tents” all of my tent reviews.
+See my “Gear Review: The 5 Best Backpacking Tents” and all of my tent reviews.

 #2 Crawl Inside